thooks1203/echodeed/DEMO_SCRIPT.md

 3. Highlight: Chick-fil-A, Cook Out, Greensboro Science Center

 **SCRIPT:**
-> "Eastern Guilford has documented 50 acts of kindness just TODAY.
+> "Our pilot school has documented 50 acts of kindness just TODAY.
 That's 50 moments of character celebrated, 50 students feeling recognized, 50 families potentially having positive conversations.
 >
-> And look at who's investing in this: **Chick-fil-A on Burlington Road** - walking distance from school. **Cook Out** - the NC institution students love. **Greensboro Science Center** - offering educational experiences as rewards.
+> And look at who's investing in this: **Local restaurants** within walking distance from school. **Community entertainment venues**. **Educational institutions** offering experiences as rewards.
 >
-> 26 local businesses saying 'We believe in your students' character.'
+> We work with you to build partnerships with businesses YOUR students actually visit - making rewards immediately accessible and meaningful.
 >
 > This is character education that spreads organically through celebration and real community investment."

-**VISUAL:** Map showing Eastern Guilford + nearby reward partners
+**VISUAL:** Map showing school + nearby reward partners (customizable per presentation)

 ---